Mulitimin 90 Immunity

 Safety Sheet

-Multimin® 90 is a proven, one-of-a-kind trace mineral injection that provides zinc, copper, manganese and selenium.
-Strategic trace mineral supplementation with Multimin 90 enhances cattle vaccine protection and immune response when used as part of a vaccine protocol.
-Studies demonstrate that the trace minerals found in every injection of Multimin 90 support higher antibody titers and improved immune response1, greater BRD protection2 and better vaccine ROI.1
+Multimin® 90 (zinc, copper, manganese, and selenium injection) is a proven, one-of-a-kind solution to provide trace minerals.
+The trace minerals provided by Multimin 90 injection enhance cattle vaccine protection and immune response when used as part of a vaccine protocol.
+Studies demonstrated that the trace minerals found in every injection of Multimin 90 tended to support higher antibody titers and improved immune response,1 greater BRD protection2 and better vaccine ROI.1

 Administering a vaccine doesn’t guarantee protection.
 Each animal’s immune system is required to mount a response to the vaccination.
 The four trace minerals in Multimin 90 support the immune functions necessary for cattle to mount an effective immune response to vaccines.